Arghajit47/juliaHub-assignment/readme.md

 7. **Access Control:**
    - Are there different user roles (e.g., admin, contributor) with varying permissions?
 How should these roles be tested?

+8. **Forgot Password Link**
+   - Should there be a link to reset the password for the user, named 'Forgot Password', if the attempted passwords are wrong.